Black-2710/ddos1649/README.md

 As here this is the primary idea to detect the ddos in tcp layer

 Next Step is to setup a basic apache webserver and to onionize it.

-Next need to setup the onion base ddos prevention where the onion service itself provides Next we have the list of tools to implement in both software adn hardware level to setup a defensive mechanism with features of
+Next need to setup the onion based ddos prevention, where we use techniques and tools provided by onion service itself to make a onion protection.

+Next we have the list of tools to implement in both software adn hardware level to setup a defensive mechanism with features of
 "detect","protect"&"recover" in a automated format